 Why Does Shaming Happen So Often?

-Frustrated parents use shame to try and make their children change, do better or stop certain behaviors, or for discipline.
+Frustrated parents use shame to try and make their children change, do better, stop certain behaviors, or for discipline.
 However, rather than changing them for the better, parents are changing their children—for the worse.

 According to TIME, some people think these parents are evil, but they’re not.
 They’re desperately trying to solve a problem, even if their solution is damaging.
 And that’s the catch: whether or not you believe shaming a child is wrong, it usually doesn’t work as a deterrent.